Francis Baring, 3rd Baron Ashburton: Political career

 and held the seat until the 1831 election, which he did not contest.
 He was re-elected in 1832 as a Tory, and held the seat as a Conservative until the 1841 general election, which he did not contest.

 He was returned again for Thetford at a by-election in August 1848, and held the seat until his resignation through appointment as Steward of the Chiltern Hundreds on 30 November 1857.

 Baring succeeded to the barony in 1864 on the death of his brother, Bingham Baring, becoming the 3rd Baron Ashburton.

-Slave holder

-According to the Legacies of British Slave-Ownership at the University College London, Baring was awarded compensation in the aftermath of the Slavery Abolition Act 1833 with the Slave Compensation Act 1837.

-Baring was associated with eight different claims, he owned 1079 slaves in British Guiana and received approximately £56,000 in compensation.

-Family
+Personal life

+Under the terms of the Slave Compensation Act 1837, Baring received approximately £56,000 in compensation from the British government as he was the mortgagee or assignee on eight different slave plantations in British Guiana.

 He married in 1832 Claire Hortense (c.
 1812 – 1882), a daughter of Hugues-Bernard Maret, duc de Bassano, and moved to live in Paris.
 He was the father of Alexander Baring, 4th Baron Ashburton, and Marie Anne Louise Baring (wife of William FitzRoy, 6th Duke of Grafton).

-Legacy

-The town of Ashburton, New Zealand, is named for Francis Baring, who was a member of the Canterbury Association.